tprasadtp/ubuntu-post-install/docs/clioptions.md

 Default behavior is to clean apt cache and delete downloaded DEB packages.

 !!! bug "Python packages"
-    Python package installation does not use cached packages.
-(It uses `--no-cache-dir` falg)
+    Python package installation does not honor this flag.

 ## Enable pre & post task hooks